letsencrypt/cp-cps/CP.md

 ## 9.1 Fees

+### 9.1.1 Certificate issuance or renewal fees

 No stipulation.

+### 9.1.2 Certificate access fees

+No stipulation.

+### 9.1.3 Revocation or status information access fees

+No stipulation.

+### 9.1.4 Fees for other services

+No stipulation.

+### 9.1.5 Refund policy

+No stipulation.

 ## 9.2 Financial responsibility

+### 9.2.1 Insurance coverage

 No stipulation.

+### 9.2.2 Other assets

+No stipulation.

+### 9.2.3 Insurance or warranty coverage for end-entities

+No stipulation.

 ## 9.3 Confidentiality of business information

+### 9.3.1 Scope of confidential information

 No stipulation.

+### 9.3.2 Information not within the scope of confidential information

+No stipulation.

+### 9.3.3 Responsibility to protect confidential information

+No stipulation.

 ## 9.4 Privacy of personal information

+### 9.4.1 Privacy plan

+No stipulation.

+### 9.4.2 Information treated as private

+No stipulation.

+### 9.4.3 Information not deemed private

+No stipulation.

+### 9.4.4 Responsibility to protect private information

+No stipulation.

+### 9.4.5 Notice and consent to use private information

+No stipulation.

+### 9.4.6 Disclosure pursuant to judicial or administrative process

+No stipulation.

+### 9.4.7 Other information disclosure circumstances

 No stipulation.